vijay8i/this-and-that/01-build-systems/notes/04-gn-ninja-conan.md

 `experiments/using-uvw` folder.
 It would be better to do that in one step from within the project root.
-I think it is possible with *meson*, but my understanding is that it requires the use of *subproject*, which I avoided using &mdash; simply because I decided, for no good reason, to hold the folder structure of `experiments/using-uvw` as immutable.
+I think it is possible with *meson*, but my understanding is that it requires the use of *subproject*, which I avoided using &ndash; simply because I decided, for no good reason, to hold the folder structure of `experiments/using-uvw` as immutable.

 A quick recap of the properties that I am looking for in my build system.